heremaps/here-data-sdk-cpp/docs/dataservice-read-from-stream-layer-example.md

-# Read from a Stream Layer (Example)
+# Read from a stream layer (example)

-On this page, you can find instructions on how to build and run the example project on different platforms and get catalog and partition metadata, as well as partition data using the HERE Data SDK for C++.
+On this page, you can find instructions on how to build and run the cache example project on different platforms and get catalog and partition metadata, as well as partition data using HERE Data SDK for C++.

-Before you run the example project, authorize to the HERE platform:
+**Before you run the example project, authorize to the HERE platform:**

 1. On the [Apps & keys](https://platform.here.com/admin/apps) page, copy your application access key ID and access key secret.

-   For instructions on how to get the access key ID and access key secret, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.
+   For instructions on how to get the access key ID and access key secret, see the [Register your application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

-2. In `examples/main.cpp`, replace the placeholders with your access key ID, access key secret, and Here Resource Name (HRN) of the catalog.
+2. In <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/examples/main.cpp" target="_blank">examples/main.cpp</a>, replace the placeholders with your access key ID, access key secret, and Here Resource Name (HRN) of the catalog.

+   > #### Note
-   **Note:**  You can also specify these values using the command line options.
+   > You can also specify these values using the command line options.

    ```cpp
    AccessKey access_key{"here.access.key.id", "here.access.key.secret"};
    ```

-## Build and Run on Linux
+## Build and run on Linux

-To build and run the example project on Linux:
+**To build and run the example project on Linux:**

-1. Enable examples of the `CMake` targets.
+1. Enable examples of the CMake targets.

    ```bash
    mkdir build && cd build